OpenNTF/org.openntf.xsp.jakartaee/README.md

 Additionally, this process requires deploying some DTDs to the filesystem.
 By default, these are deployed to (Domino data)/domino/jakarta, but this can be overridden by specifying the `Jakarta_DTDDir` notes.ini property.

-### Server Faces
+### Jakarta Faces

-[Jakarta Server Faces](https://jakarta.ee/specifications/faces/) is the Jakarta EE form of JSF, the spec XPages forked off from.
+[Jakarta Faces](https://jakarta.ee/specifications/faces/) is the Jakarta EE form of JSF, the spec XPages forked off from.

 Faces is implemented here by way of [Apache MyFaces](https://myfaces.apache.org/).